Chanty

 Brosix IM and Skype have many features in common, particularly when Brosix is compared with Skype for Business.
 The uncertain future of Skype’s enterprise services leaves an opening for other competitors however.
 Brosix IM could fill this role with its focus on private team networks that provide a relatively simple-to-use features package, much like Skype.

-Google Chat vs Skype
+Google Meet vs Skype

 Google Chat